RaghenM/Project-1-Repo/README.md

 # Project-1-Repo
-This is a group data analysis project.
+This is a group data analysis project using the python skills gained in the first section of the bootcamp.
 Each group is tasked with choosing a data set, asking questions, and drawing conclusions.

 # Requirements
 Completed Analysis Uploaded to GitHub